ZhaoqingLiu/FuzzyTrees/README.md

 Also, the [fuzzy CART](fuzzytrees/fdt_base.py) and [fuzzy GBDT](fuzzytrees/fgbdt.py) algorithm in the project are implemented based on this framework.

-## Development example
+## Installation
 ###  Getting it
 ```shell
 $ pip install fuzzytrees
 ```

-###  Importing dependencies
+###  Importing all dependencies
 ```shell
 $ pip install -r requirements.txt
 ```

+## Development example
+What you need to do is two steps.
+First, customise your fuzzy-rule functions (if needed), i.e. the splitting functions, splitting criterion calculation functions, and leaf node value calculation functions.
+Then, customise your fuzzy decision tree algorithm classes.
+That's it.

+### Step 1: Customise your fuzzy-rule functions
+Make sure your fuzzy rule functions follow the [API Reference](./docs/index.html).

-### Custom your fuzzy decision tree algorithm class
+### Step 2: Custom your fuzzy decision tree algorithm classes
+All you need to do is first specify your custom fuzzy-rule functions at the beginning of the function fit().

-Taking the classifier class of CART algorithm as an example:
+Taking the classifier class of CART algorithm as an example.
 ```python
 from fuzzytrees.fdt_base import BaseFuzzyDecisionTree, DecisionTreeInterface
 from fuzzytrees.util_criterion_funcs import calculate_impurity_gain, calculate_value_by_majority_vote